 When you are reviewing potential logos, ask these questions to make sure that your new food truck logo is on-brand and passes this use test.
 If you answer, “no” you should to go back to the drawing board.

-- Does the logo mark tie into your story?
+- Does the logo tie into your story?

 - Is it unique and trademark free, meaning you can trademark it?

-- Does it work well in a large-scale format (your truck’s wrap) and a very small scale (business cards, your website, letterhead)?
+- Will it work well in a large-scale format (your truck’s wrap) and a very small scale (business cards, your website, letterhead)?

 - Does it work well in one color?

 - Does it translate well in digital media on the web and in social media channels?

 - Can it be photocopied?